English Español French Français Nederlands Italiano

 The Campo de’ Fiori owes its name to the fact that until year 400 the square didn’t exist and in its place there was a large field with flowers.
 Today, it features one of the most pinturesque markets in Rome and the main characteristic, less frequent in a city like Rome, is that is considered the only historic square that does not have a church.

 AMBIENCE: In the morning the neighborhood wakes up with the life of the Campo de’ Fiori market, which fills up the entire square.
-The area has busy life uninterruptedly.
-It could be because of the enormous flow of tourists attracted by the incredible concentration of marvelous works for them to see, or for the authentic and noisy character typical of Romans who live and work here painting the area with a special magic: the result is an intense and strong vibration, with a simple flavor that bounces in an antique and immortal frame.
+The area is busy all the time.
+It could be because of the enormous flow of tourists attracted by the incredible concentration of marvelous works, or the authentic and noisy character typical for Romans who live and work here.
+They ´colour´ the district with a special magical brush.
+The result is an intense and strong vibration, with a simple flavor that bounces in an antique and immortal frame.

 PLACES: It’s impossible to mention them all: the art concentration is overwhelming.
 Palaces, churches, monuments, squares… every corner hides something precious.
 This is Rome, of course.
 In any case, you can’t miss: